-The guidelines shall include, but need not be limited to (i) the obtaining of informed consent from all patients or from the next of kin or legally authorized representative, to the extent practical under the circumstances in which medical care is being rendered, when the patient is incapable of making an informed decision, after such patients or other persons have been informed as to which physicians, residents, or interns will perform the surgery or other invasive procedure; (ii) except in emergencies and other unavoidable situations, the need, consistent with the informed consent, for an attending physician to be present during the surgery or other invasive procedure; (iii) policies to avoid situations, unless the circumstances fall within an exception in the Board's guidelines or the policies of the relevant hospital, medical school or other organization operating the graduate medical education program, in which a surgeon, intern or resident represents that he will perform a surgery or other invasive procedure that he then fails to perform; and (iv) policies addressing informed consent and the ethics of appropriate care of patients in emergency rooms.
-Such policies shall take into consideration the nonbinding ban developed by the American Medical Association in 2000 on using newly dead patients as training subjects without the consent of the next of kin or other legal representative to extent practical under the circumstances in which medical care is being rendered.
+The guidelines shall include, but need not be limited to (i) the obtaining of informed consent from all patients or from the next of kin or legally authorized representative, to the extent practical under the circumstances in which medical care is being rendered, when the patient is incapable of making an informed decision, after such patients or other persons have been informed as to which physicians, residents, or interns will perform the surgery or other invasive procedure; (ii) except in emergencies and other unavoidable situations, the need, consistent with the informed consent, for an attending physician to be present during the surgery or other invasive procedure; (iii) policies to avoid situations, unless the circumstances fall within an exception in the Board's guidelines or the policies of the relevant hospital, medical school or other organization operating the graduate medical education program, in which a surgeon, intern or resident represents that he will perform a surgery or other invasive procedure that he then fails to perform; and (iv) policies addressing informed consent and the ethics of appropriate care of

-F. The Board shall publish and distribute the guidelines required by subsection E to its licensees.

-- 2. That Chapter 30 (§§ 23.1-3000 through 23.1-3014) of Title 23.1 of the Code of Virginia is repealed. - 3.
+- patients in emergency rooms.
+Such policies shall take into consideration the nonbinding ban developed by the American Medical Association in 2000 on using newly dead patients as training subjects without the consent of the next of kin or other legal representative to extent practical under the circumstances in which medical care is being rendered. - 1110 F. The Board shall publish and distribute the guidelines required by subsection E to its licensees. - 1111 2.
+That Chapter 30 (§§ 23.1-3000 through 23.1-3014) of Title 23.1 of the Code of Virginia is 1112 repealed. - 3.
 That the Governor's 2024 appointments to the Old Dominion University Board of Visitors shall include at least two physicians or other medical or health professionals with administrative or clinical experience in an academic medical center in accordance with the requirements set forth in § 23.1-2001 of the Code of Virginia, as amended by this act.
 The Governor's 2025 appointments to the Old Dominion University Board of Visitors shall ensure that the composition of such board aligns with the membership requirements set forth in § 23.1-2001 of the Code of Virginia, as amended by this act. - 4.
 That notwithstanding the requirements set forth in subsection G of § 23.1-2002 of the Code of Virginia, as amended by this act, the initial board of directors of the Eastern Virginia Health - Sciences Center at Old Dominion University shall be composed of the existing members of the Eastern Virginia Medical School Board of Visitors, who shall serve for the remainder of their - current terms.
-Upon the expiration of such member terms, appointments to the board of directors - 1117 of the Eastern Virginia Health Sciences Center at Old Dominion University shall be made in - 1118 accordance with the requirements set forth in subsection G of § 23.1-2002 of the Code of Virginia, - as amended by this act, and the bylaws of Old Dominion University.

-1120 5.
-That the provisions of this act shall become effective on January 1, 2024.
+Upon the expiration of such member terms, appointments to the board of directors - of the Eastern Virginia Health Sciences Center at Old Dominion University shall be made in - accordance with the requirements set forth in subsection G of § 23.1-2002 of the Code of Virginia, as amended by this act, and the bylaws of Old Dominion University. - 1128 5.
+That the provisions of this act shall become effective on the date after July 1, 2023, on which - 1129 the Governor and the chairmen of the House Committee on Appropriations and the Senate - 1130 Committee on Finance and Appropriations provide written approval for Old Dominion University - and Eastern Virginia Medical School to complete a merger to create the Eastern Virginia Health - 1132 Sciences Center at Old Dominion University.